buda-base/tibetan-stemming-data/README.md

  - `output/total_lexicon.txt`

 ##### Issues
  - Applying the particle over the last syllable of some words might generate an ambiguous inflected form.
-Ex: `བར་` can be བ+ར་ (cow + ladon) or བར་ (interval).
+Ex: `སྡེ་པར་` where པར་ can be both the particle and the compressed form of པར་མ་.